JustRomeo/Escape-From-Zombieland/README.md

 1. Download Files from this page.
 2. When you have download the game from here, extract files from the "Escape-From-Zombieland-main.rar" you get.
 3. Then in the "Escape-From-Zombieland-main" folder, extract the file "UnityPlayer.rar".
-4. Now, enter the "Escape from Zombieland_Resources" folder, and extract both files "Escape from Zombieland_Resources.rar" & "Escape from Zombieland_Resources Part1.rar".
+4. Now, enter the "Escape from Zombieland_Data" folder, and extract both files "Escape from Zombieland_Resources.rar" & "Escape from Zombieland_Resources Part1.rar".
 >To launch the game: go back in the parent folder, and double click on "Escape from Zombieland.exe"

 ### The game: